Helicoprion: Whorl function

 Helicoprion may have started with a wide gape during prey capture, followed by smaller jaw opening and closing cycles to further transport prey into the mouth as is done by modern bite-feeding sharks.
 While modern sharks shake their heads from side to side to facilitate sawing and cutting their prey, the teeth of Helicoprion would likely further cut the prey during the jaw opening, due to the arc-like path of the front teeth.
 Helicoprion likely used a series of rapid, forceful jaw closures to initially capture and push prey deeper into the mouth, followed by repeated opening and closing of the jaw to saw through prey.

-Ramsay and colleagues further suggested that the whorl could have served as an effective mechanism for deshelling hard-shelled cephalopods such as ammonoids and nautiloids, which were abundant in Early Permian oceans.
-If a hard-shelled cephalopod was bitten head-on, the whorl could have served to pull the soft body out of the shell and into the mouth.
-During jaw closure, the palatoquadrates and tooth whorl combined to form a three-point system, equivalent to the set-up of an inverted three-point flexural test.
-This system was effective at trapping and holding soft parts to increase cutting efficiency and provide leverage against hard-shelled prey.
+Ramsay and colleagues further suggested that the whorl could have served as an effective mechanism for shelling hard-shelled cephalopods such as ammonoids and nautiloids, which were abundant in Early Permian oceans.
+If a hard-shelled cephalopod were to be bitten head-on, the whorl could have served to pull the soft body out of the shell and into the mouth.
+As the jaw closed, the palatoquadrates and tooth whorl combined to form a three-point system, equivalent to the set-up of an inverted three-point flexural test.
+This system was effective at trapping and holding soft parts to increase cutting efficiency and provide leverage against shelled prey.
 At the three points of contact, the estimated bite force ranges between 1,192 and 2,391 N, with estimated bite stresses ranging from 397 to 797 e6N/m2 during prey contact.
 Due to its high bite force, Helicoprion may have also been able to eat vertebrates, in addition to cephalopods.